ziyadss/CMPN201-JetFighter/README.md

 ### TO DO
  blind spot								                                Sarah & Sandy

-Collisions for all 4 orientations, and for both jets					Sarah & Ziyad   (Done)

 1	Shield -> after collision check for shield before live--			Sarah & Ziyad

 2	Speed up jet -> multiply speed by const if powerup is on			Sandy

-3	Dizzy -> check if reverse inside move jets							Sarah           (Done)

 5	Freeze ->															Khaled